 Ongoing Projects and Collaborations

-My historian collaborator, Chuck Dorn, and I have continued to write magazine articles related to our 2018 co-authored book, Patriotic Education in a Global Age, with historian Chuck Dorn.
-This appeared in April 2018 in the University of Chicago's History and Philosophy of Education Series of coauthored books that I co-edit with historian, Jon Zimmerman.
-Patriotism is an interesting and contested moral psychological construct, and one that may sometimes be an obstacle to the global cooperation in solving urgent problems, from climate destabilization to refugee crises.
-We argue that reason-responsive valuing of what is valuable in one’s country could be aptly identified as a virtuous form of patriotism, but argue that rationales for cultivating patriotism have generally rested on little more than speculation about the sources and structure of civic motivation.
+My historian collaborator, Chuck Dorn, and I have continued to write magazine articles related to our 2018 co-authored book, Patriotic Education in a Global Age, as public controversies have erupted.
+Patriotism is an interesting and contested moral psychological construct, and one that may sometimes be an obstacle to the global cooperation that is urgent needed to solve urgent problems, from climate destabilization to refugee crises.
+We argue that reason-responsive valuing of what is valuable in one’s country could be aptly identified as a virtuous form of patriotism, while arguing that rationales for cultivating patriotism have generally rested on little more than speculation about the sources and structure of civic motivation.
 Our defense of civic education for civic friendship, civic intelligence, and civic competence has been the point of departure for further work on civic friendship, with psychologist Laura Elenbaas and as part of an international team led by moral psychologist Nancy Snow.